 - Prize – A ship captured by pirates.

 - Run A Shot Across The Bow: Fire a warning shot

 - Shiver me timbers – An expression of surprise, usually used after a pirate ship has been hit, when the “timbers” of the ship would shake or splinter from the blows.

 - Walk the plank: Punishment for captives and prisoners who were forced to jump off the ship with hands tied behind their backs, almost certainly visiting “Davey Jones’s locker”

 - Weigh anchor – Pirate speak for get a move on, or let’s go.

 - Yo-ho-ho– Pirate slang for excitement or having a good time, like 17th century “lit” or “fire”.

-You and your family can explore whether of not Northwest Florida’s pirate history is more fact or fiction and decide for yourself.
+You and your family can explore whether or not Northwest Florida’s pirate history is more fact or fiction and decide for yourself.
+Don’t forget to continue your pirate education and hop aboard the Buccaneer on a Destin Pirate Ship Cruise too!
 So, Avast Mateys, Anchors Away, Raise The Jolly Roger!
 Just don’t walk the plank!